Just 4 ingredients in these addicting sweet and salty almond clusters. Toasting the almonds turns them up a notch!

 - Preheat oven to 300°F (149°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Spread almonds out in a single layer and toast for 10-12 minutes, stirring once during that time.
 Set aside.

 - Melt the chocolate in a double boiler or (carefully!) use the microwave.
 For the microwave, place the chocolate in a medium heat-proof bowl.
 Melt in 30 second increments, stirring after each increment until completely melted and smooth.
 Alternatively, you can temper the chocolate.
 If tempering, do not store finished nuts in the refrigerator.

 - Stir the almonds into the chocolate, making sure to coat each one.
-Spoon clusters onto a lined baking sheet, as large or small as you’d like.
-My clusters had about 10-12 almonds each in them.
+On a large lined baking sheet, drop a spoonful of the coated almonds.
+(Spoonful can be as large or small as you’d like.
+My clusters had about 10-12 almonds each in them.)
 Sprinkle with a little sea salt and turbinado sugar, then allow chocolate to completely set.
 I placed the baking sheet in the refrigerator to speed it up!